 When is the best time of year to see whales in Chile?

-Definitely December through March is the prime time to try and go whale-watching, but just know that seeing a whale is never a guarantee.
+December through March is definitely the prime time to try and go whale-watching but seeing a whale is never a guarantee.
 Even though tour operators work with guides and locals who know the area and can try their best to visit areas where they know there have been whales in the past (and some tour operators even collaborate with scientists and researchers to report whale activity and so can track migrations and predict where the whales will be based on recent data), there is never a guarantee that these elusive and gentle giants will make an appearance.
 But the sheer wonder of seeing a whale in its natural habitat is worth the patience it takes to make a sighting.
 Plus, there is plenty of other interesting stuff to look at in the meantime, like dolphins and seals, as well as amazing landscapes and ocean views.

 Where are the best spots to go whale-watching in Chile?